 The University of Melbourne is recognised internationally as a leader in graduate research training.

-The Melbourne School of Engineering is involved in numerous research projects, listed below by department.
+The Faculty of Engineering and Information Technology is involved in numerous research projects, listed below by department.
 From here you may browse the breadth of research projects currently underway, and go directly to projects that are recruiting graduate researchers in your discipline.
 If you are interested in joining a research group, email the Primary Contact directly to discuss your expertise and experience.

 Research areas include: biomechanics, biosignals, computational bioinformatics and biocellular systems to address issues such as medical bionics, immune system function, infection, epilepsy and cancer treatment.